Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 2. The expected output should include all bases listed in the genetic sequence we're compressing.

-3. If we use the debugger or print statements to look at the values of `result` and `dna_encoded1`, we'll see that the last base in a sequence and its count is not being added to the compressed sequence stored in `result`.
+3. If we use the debugger or print statements to look at the values of `result` and `DNA_ENCODED`, we'll see that the last base in a sequence and its count is not being added to the compressed sequence stored in `result`.

 ##### !end-explanation
 ### !end-challenge